loochek/toybox/industrial_sem4/tracking/topics/analysis2.md

 - Maybe use `move` (case 2)?
 It's a bad idea - lvalue which passed to `createDynamic` will be unexpectedly moved in this case.

-- Notice that we have `Arg` template parameter - it unfolds to `T` if rvalue is passed and to `T&` if lvalue is passed.
+- Remember that we have `Arg` template parameter - it unfolds to `T` if rvalue is passed and to `T&` if lvalue is passed.
 So, we want to get a function, which would get an argument of type `A` and return different type depending on what type does `Arg` unfolds to - `A&&` in the first case and `A&` in the second.
 It is what `std::forward` does in case 3 - note that `Arg` is used as template parameter.
 In case 3, the test program works as intented - rvalue is moved and lvalue is copied.

 `std::forward` implementation looks something like this: